XanaGA/CrossOver/DATA.md

 - `embed_scannet.pt`: Scene Embeddings For All Modalities (Point Cloud, RGB, Floorplan, Referral) in ScanNet
 - `embed_scan3r.pt` : Scene Embeddings For All Modalities (Point Cloud, RGB, Referral) in 3RScan

-> You agree to the terms of ScanNet, 3RScan, ShapeNet, Scan2CAD and SceneVerse datasets by downloading our hosted data.
+> You agree to the terms of ScanNet, 3RScan, ShapeNet, Scan2CAD, MultiScan, ARKitScenes and SceneVerse datasets by downloading our hosted data.

 File structure below: